averma205/National-Power-Outages-Severity-Analysis/README.md

 - **Justification**: These features are available at the **time of prediction** and are key indicators of the severity of an outage.
 No features that would be unavailable during the outage (e.g., post-event metrics) were used.

+---

+## Baseline Model

+---

+#### Model Description

+For the baseline model, we built a **multiclass classification model** to predict the severity of power outages based on the `DEMAND.LOSS.MW` column, categorized into eight distinct levels of severity.
+The model was trained using a **Decision Tree Classifier** implemented in an **sklearn pipeline**.

+---

+#### Features Used

+- **Quantitative Features**:
+  - `OUTAGE.DURATION` (numerical)
+  - `DEMAND.LOSS.MW` (numerical)
+  - `MEGAWATT.HOURS` (numerical, derived feature)
+  - `CUSTOMERS.AFFECTED` (numerical)

+- **Categorical Features**:
+  - `CLIMATE.REGION` (nominal, one-hot encoded)
+  - `CAUSE.CATEGORY` (nominal, one-hot encoded)

+- **Feature Engineering**:
+  - One-hot encoding was applied to categorical columns (`CLIMATE.REGION`, `CAUSE.CATEGORY`) to transform them into numerical representations.
+  - Quadratic combinations of numerical features were created to capture potential interactions between predictors.

+---

+#### Pipeline Implementation

+All feature transformations (one-hot encoding, quadratic feature creation) and model training steps were implemented within an **sklearn pipeline** to ensure a seamless and reproducible workflow.

+---

+#### Model Performance

+The performance of the baseline model was evaluated using **accuracy** as the metric on unseen test data.
+The accuracy score achieved by the baseline model was approximately **38.2%**.

+- **Interpretation**:
+  - While the model performs better than random guessing for this eight-class classification problem, there is significant room for improvement.
+  - The baseline model serves as a foundation for identifying areas to refine feature selection, engineering, and model architecture in subsequent iterations.

+---

+#### Conclusion

+This baseline model provides a starting point for the classification task.
+While its performance is modest, the systematic transformation of features and use of a pipeline lays the groundwork for a more robust and accurate final model in the next step.